3: Properties

 3 is the second smallest prime number and the first odd prime number.
 It is a twin prime with 5, and a cousin prime with 7.

 A triangle is made of three sides.
 It is the smallest non-self-intersecting polygon and the only polygon not to have proper diagonals.
 When doing quick estimates, 3 is a rough approximation of π, 3.1415..., and a very rough approximation of e, 2.71828...

 3 is the first Mersenne prime.
 It is also the first of five known Fermat primes.
 It is the second Fibonacci prime (and the second Lucas prime), the second Sophie Germain prime, and the second factorial prime.

 3 is the second and only prime triangular number, and Carl Friedrich Gauss proved that every integer is the sum of at most three triangular numbers.

 Three is the only prime which is one less than a perfect square.
 Any other number which is $n^2$ − 1 for some integer $n$ is not prime, since it is ($n$ − 1)($n$ + 1).
 This is true for 3 as well (with $n$ = 2), but in this case the smaller factor is 1.
 If $n$ is greater than 2, both $n$ − 1 and $n$ + 1 are greater than 1 so their product is not prime.

+The integers modulo 3 form the finite field $\mathbb F_3$, the smallest finite field of odd characteristic.
+In algebraic geometry, characteristic 3 is one of the small characteristics in which standard formulas may require separate treatment; for example, elliptic curves in characteristics 2 and 3 do not always admit short Weierstrass equations of the form $y^2=x^3+Ax+B$.

 Numeral systems

 There is some evidence to suggest that early man may have used counting systems which consisted of "One, Two, Three" and thereafter "Many" to describe counting limits.
-Early peoples had a word to describe the quantities of one, two, and three but any quantity beyond was simply denoted as "Many".
-This is most likely based on the prevalence of this phenomenon among people in such disparate regions as the deep Amazon and Borneo jungles, where western civilization's explorers have historical records of their first encounters with these indigenous people.
+Early peoples had a word to describe the quantities of one, two, and three, but any quantity beyond was simply denoted as "Many".
+This is most likely based on the prevalence of this phenomenon among people in such disparate regions as the deep Amazon and Borneo jungles, where Western civilization's explorers have historical records of their first encounters with these indigenous people.

+Geometry

+Three non-collinear points determine a unique plane in a three dimensional affine space, and a unique circle in a Euclidean plane.

+An object has rotational symmetry of order 3 if it is unchanged by a rotation of one third of a full turn, or 120 degrees.